W. Hansraj Saxena: Early life

 Hansraj Saxena holds a bachelor's degree in physics from Loyola College, Chennai.
 When he joined Sun Group, he was employed as a manager of Kungumam magazine.

 Sun TV Network

 He joined worked in Sun TV Network and their flagship channel, Sun TV.
 His responsibilities include the production of all in-house programming, overall channel development, brand positioning, promotional activities, content management, market and competitor research and strategic planning.
 He also became a key person and Deputy Managing Director of Sun Pictures and was responsible for acquiring film distribution rights.

 Sun Pictures

 He headed Sun Pictures is a film distribution and production studio unit of Chennai based Sun Network owned by Kalanidhi Maran started producing the TV film and distributing low-budget Tamil-language films, Kadhalil Vizhunthen being the first.
 Later, it went on to become one of the most powerful production, distribution houses in Tamil Cinema.

+Sax Pictures

+He started his own film production banner Sax Pictures in 2012 after quitting Sun Tv.

 News J

 In 2018, He became the CEO of the newly launched News J Channel.